Why am I done with BIM after more than a decade?

 So, am I done with BIM?

-Well, you don’t easily let down a subject you devoted your professional life to for more than ten years.
+Well, you don’t easily let down a subject you have devoted your professional life to for more than ten years.
 Of course, I didn’t let BIM down; I just now consider that BIM is just PLM for built assets.

 Setting up lean Building Information Management processes is pointless if nobody is waiting for the results: all these fancy digital twins may just be digital orphans if nobody is waiting for them.